🚨 Mission 03: Deploy a Declarative Agent for Microsoft 365 Copilot

 Next, enter the following prompt below and submit.

-The agent invokes the prompt and responds, with a citation to the agent.
+The agent invokes the prompt and responds.

-Let's now publish our declarative agent π
+Let's now publish our declarative agent 😃

 Select Publish.